 This is the preferred method for catching larger tunas.
 Mullet, pogies, threadfin herring, hardtails, and small tunas are exceptional live baits when properly rigged.
 There is no more effective technique to entice a tuna to feed than by presenting a frisky live bait at the surface.
 Catching live bait, depending on the time of year, can be a “must” before heading offshore.

-The most physically demanding of all fishing techniques, this requires the use of heavy lead jigs that are specifically designed to sink fast and reach fish several hundred feet down.
+The most physically demanding of all fishing techniques, vertical jigging requires the use of heavy lead jigs that are specifically designed to sink fast and reach fish several hundred feet down.
 The angler must rapidly retrieve the jig while creating a “fluttering” motion with the rod – this mimics the behavior of a bait fish fleeing to the surface.
 Vertical Jigging can be the most effective method for catching fish that are holding tight to structure, deep beneath the waves.

 Tuna are a highly migratory species that travels to find food.
 Tunas can be found near pumping stations, floating oil rigs, and patrolling the open ocean for schools of bait.